Outreach on Outreach

 The lower priority prospects are put into fully automated sequences, meaning little to no manual action.
 SDRs can usually reach out to a relatively high volume of these prospects.
 We don’t call prospects in these sequences unless an individual email is opened 2+ times.

 Outreach has a simple playbook of how we deal with common responses.
-Here's an example of what one might look like:

 The vast majority of our sequences can be dealt with using a custom message and attaching an appropriate “FUP” to it.